 Families interested in enrolling their children in Head Start may be eligible for services if it is determined they are currently at or below the federal poverty level.
 Children who are homeless, in foster care or receive TANF or SSI assistance are also eligible.
 Pregnant women with a child(ren) who is/are three years old and have no available child care may also be eligible.

-To apply for consideration into Head Start all families should bring proof of income (2012 tax return, TANF, SSI or three recent pay stubs), proof of residency (utility bill or lease agreements only), proof of medical insurance and a driver’s license or identification card of the parent/guardian.
+To apply for consideration into Head Start all families should bring proof of income (previous year's tax return, TANF, SSI or four recent pay stubs), proof of residency (utility bill or lease agreements only), proof of medical insurance and a driver’s license or identification card of the parent/guardian.
 In addition, the child’s birth certificate, up-to-date immunization record and social security card are required.

 Applications for Head Start will be accepted only with all of the required documents.
 Selection into the program is determined by a computer-generated list based on needs.
 Enrollment into the program is only granted once all district and Head Start criteria have been met.